qgis/qgis-feed/README.md

     <summary><strong>Home page</strong></summary>
     </br>

-A home page that displays feeds as they are rendered in QGIS is now available at the root of the web server '/'.
-Feeds are filterable using the fiter widget on the left side.
-You can directly pass the filter parameters in the url according to this section: [Available parameters for filters](####available-parameters-for-filters)
+A home page that displays feeds as they are rendered in QGIS is now available at the root of the web server `/`.
+Feeds are filterable using the filter widget on the left side.
+You can directly pass the filter parameters in the url according to the section **Available parameters for filters** in **Endpoint and accepted parameters**

 ***Note: When calling the root url from QGIS, the response data is in JSON format.
-See the section [Response data for QGIS](###response-data-for-qgis) for more details.***
+See the section Response data for QGIS in the Endpoint and accepted parameters***
 </details>

 <details>